Food in Greenland isn’t about fine-dining; it’s about survival. Here’s a look at the Greenland cuisine including some traditional Greenlandic dishes.

 A taste of Greenland

 While the cuisine isn’t for everyone, I actually really enjoyed all the food in Greenland.
-At times it seems simple – muskox with rice and carrots, or home-read lamb with potatoes – but there’s pleasure in that simplicity too.
+At times it seems simple – muskox with rice and carrots, or home-reared lamb with potatoes – but there’s pleasure in that simplicity too.

 I say controversially because in the Western world the idea of eating whale is horrific – in Greenland, it is life.
 If you don’t eat animals like seal and whale, then you don’t eat.
 There aren’t many alternatives and it was fascinating learning all about Greenlandic food in a beautiful setting while on the beach.
+This is what traditional Greenland food is all about.

 Anne Nivíka learned to hunt and fish at a very young age, going out with her father.
 She even showed us a picture of her aged 8 with her first hunted grouse.
 The only thing I was doing aged 8 was cycling my bike around the village at a million miles an hour!